 Until things improve

 Like it or not, right or wrong, I like adventuring with other women.
-When I was going through my Mountain Leader assessment, I longed to have another girl in the group.
+When I was going through my Mountain Leader assessment, I longed to have another female in the group.
 With women, I feel less judged.
 I don’t worry about if I can keep up physically.
-I can say if I have stomach cramps and can speak freely about things that I don’t feel like talking about with men in a setting with so much criticism.
+I can say if I have stomach cramps and can speak freely about things that I don’t feel like talking about with men in a setting with so much criticism and judgments.

-I’m not stupid.
 I know that it is not as black and white as this.
 Plenty of women are competitive and judgmental, and plenty of men are accepting and encouraging.
 But for me, personally, the supportive and caring environment I crave and need can be found from being around women.
+Finally, I’ve found a space in the outdoors where my gender doesn’t have to be a ‘thing’ and I can just be myself.

 My outdoor experiences have thrived and grown.
 My confidence in my abilities has doubled…at least!
 It’s been incredible.
-And for every bad experience I’ve had in the last couple of years stemming from sexism, I now have may full of laughter and fun.
+And for every bad experience, I now have many more full of laughter and fun.

 For the first time, I feel like the outdoor world is mine and I belong.

 So am I a hypocritical sexist?
 Maybe.
-But if that is what it takes to allow me and others like me to enjoy and feel relaxed in an environment which is rightfully ours….well then, I’m totally ok with that.
+But if that is what it takes to allow me and others who feel like me to enjoy and feel relaxed in an environment that is just as much ours as anyone else’s….well then, I’m totally ok with that.